- Canary Islands

 - Things To Do

 By the time July is here, Fuerteventura goes into full summer mode.

-July and August are the hottest months in Fuerteventura, so if you're wanting a really warm holiday in the sun, these are best months to visit.
-It's a good thing the trade winds make their presence felt, as otherwise it would simply be unbearably hot during the afternoon.
+July and August are the hottest months in Fuerteventura, so if you're wanting a really warm holiday in the sun, these are the best months to visit.
+It's a good thing the trade winds make their presence felt, as otherwise, it would simply be unbearably hot during the afternoon.

-July is also one of the busiest months in Fuerteventura, since the children are on summer holiday all over Europe and it's the perfect time for family holidays.
+July is also one of the busiest months in Fuerteventura since the children are on summer holidays all over Europe and it's the perfect time for family holidays.
 This also means that prices go up for July and August, as well as for any other time of the year when there's a school holiday.

 Summer in Fuerteventura is the time when you get to enjoy the beaches at their best, plus you also get to swim comfortably, without needing a heated pool.